 The best cheap action camera to buy now

 The best cheap action camera around right now is the GoPro HERO 7 White.
-Released in October 2018 as a budget companion to the then-flagship HERO 7 Black, the entry-level HERO 7 White offers GoPro's impressive action cam tech in a streamlined, wallet-friendly package.
-This double T3 Award-winner is not in GoPro's current range, but it's still widely available, and it's far cheaper than the latest flagship.
+This nifty cam was originally released in October 2018 as a budget companion to the then-flagship HERO 7 Black.
+While it's a far cry from the current best GoPro, the HERO 7 White still delivers some impressive action cam tech in a streamlined – and crucially very wallet-friendly – package.

 The H7 White is compatible with most GoPro accessories, including the brand's extensive mount and housing range, although unlike the newer GoPros, there's no 'bunny ear' mounting system built in, so you'll need to pop your cam into a frame before you can mount it to anything.
 The camera is also shock- and waterproof to 10 metres.
 The responsive, sunlight-friendly two-inch touchscreen provides rapid access to playback and settings.
 A built-in (non-removable) battery dishes out around two hours of use per charge.